jestjs/jest/docs/GettingStarted.md

 Jest is not supported by Vite due to incompatibilities with the Vite [plugin system](https://github.com/vitejs/vite/issues/1955#issuecomment-776009094).

 There are examples for Jest integration with Vite in the [vite-jest](https://github.com/sodatea/vite-jest) library.
-However, as of 5/10/24, this library is not compatible with versions of Vite later than 2.4.2.
+However, this library is not compatible with versions of Vite later than 2.4.2.

-One current (5/10/24) alternative is [Vitest](https://vitest.dev/) which has an API intended to be similar to Jest and a [migration guide](https://vitest.dev/guide/migration.html#migrating-from-jest).
+One alternative is [Vitest](https://vitest.dev/) which has an API compatible Jest.

 ### Using Parcel